mnl359/workshop-terraform/README.md

-# AWS Deployment using Terraform and Ansible
+# AWS Application Deployment using Terraform and Ansible

 In the following project I would like to show you how to deploy a NodeJS application to AWS cloud provider using Terraform and Ansible.